 FinLync has done all the hard work for you.
-Our multi-bank API aggregator harmonizes data across all your bank APIs, turning a previously complex connectivity challenge into a simple plug-and-play process.
+Our API aggregator harmonizes data across all your financial institutions, turning a previously complex connectivity challenge into a simple plug-and-play process.
+We connect to the largest financial institutions in the world, and to boutique and regional banks.
 You get rid of bank files and middleware but get all the connections you need, plus real-time data and expanded data points, without having to manage the connectivity.

 Harmonized and Ready